inspircd/docs/docs/3/commands/_cmd_pong.md

 /PONG wibble
 ```

-Responds to a ping from `irc2.example.com` with the cookie "wibble".
+Responds to a ping from `irc2.example.com` with the cookie "wobble".

 ```plaintext
 /PONG wobble irc2.example.com